Android: Netrunner: Standard

 The release of Elevation in April 2025 caused the Red Sand Cycle and the Kitara Cycle to rotate from the format.
-With this release, Standard contains no more cards from the FFG area.
+With this release, Standard contains no more cards from the FFG era except a few reprints included in early NSG sets.

-The Standard format also has a ban list, currently the Standard Ban List 25.04.
+The Standard format also has a ban list, currently the Standard Banlist 26.08.
 Any cards on the ban list are not to be used in Standard format-legal play.

 Startup

 The Startup format is a subset of the cards available in the Standard format.
 The startup format contains: